WillCodeForCats/solaredge-modbus-multi/.github/ISSUE_TEMPLATE/bug_report.md

 Before reporting a bug, make sure your configuration is correct and your LAN is working. https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki/Configuration

+Do not ask for setup help: setup is not a "bug".
+Post help requests in one of the community support options.

 **Describe the bug**
 A clear and concise description of what the bug is.